Evolutionary psychology of language: Communication in other animals

 Research indicates that nonhuman animals (e.g., apes, dolphins, and songbirds) show evidence of language.
 Comparative studies of the sensory-motor system reveal that speech is not special to humans: nonhuman primates can discriminate between two different spoken languages.
 Anatomical aspects of humans, particularly the descended larynx, has been believed to be unique to humans' capacity to speak.
 However, further research revealed that several other mammals have a descended larynx besides humans, which indicates that a descended larynx must not be the only anatomical feature needed for speech production.

 Vocal imitation is not uniquely human as well.
 Songbirds seem to acquire species-specific songs by imitating.
 Because nonhuman primates do not have a descended larynx, they lack vocal imitative capacity, which is why studies involving these primates have taught them nonverbal means of communication, e.g., sign language.

 Koko and Nim Chimpsky are two apes that have successfully learned to use sign language, but not to the extent that a human being can.
 Nim is a chimpanzee that was taken in by a family in the 1970s and was raised as if he were a human child.
-Nim was able to master 150 signs, which were limited but useful.
+Nim mastered 150 signs, which were limited but useful.
 Koko was a gorilla that was taken in by a Stanford student.
-She was able to master 1,000 signs for generative communication.
+She mastered 1,000 signs for generative communication.